DavidVentura/blog/blog/raw/mozilla-translate/POST.md

 ---
-title: Using translation models on mobile
+title: Using local translation models on Android
 date: 2025-01-10
-tags:
+tags: android, rant
 description: Implementing a "Google Translate" app with local models for Android, and losing my sanity along the way
-incomplete: true
 slug: mobile-translator
 ---